RenNagasaki/Echorama/README.md

 ## Dislaimer:
 * Echorama allows you to create immersive panorama screenshots inside FFXIV.
 * It automates the process of capturing multi-angle screenshots and stitching them into a wide panorama view.
-* It was initially only meant for the creator of the eorguessr game to allow him/her to generate panoramas in a faster and more reliable way, it evolved from there.
+* It was initially only meant for the creator of the [Eorguessr](https://eorguessr.com/) game to allow him/her to generate panoramas in a faster and more reliable way, it evolved from there.

 ## Installation